JRMeyer/jrmeyer.github.io/_posts/2016-01-26-Installing-Kaldi.markdown

 export LC_ALL=C
 {% endhighlight %}

-In this **yesno** example, there are just two commands happening which set environment variables **PATH** and **LC_ALL**.
+In this **yesno** example, there are just two commands which set the two environment variables **PATH** and **LC_ALL**.
 I think when it comes to making my own path.sh script and enabling IRSTLM, I will just include a line with:

 {% highlight bash %}
 source tools/env.sh